system-zero/system-zero/data/docs/la.md

 var i = lambda ((x, y) {return x * y}) (10, 100)

 # It is like a function declaration without a name, enclosed in parentheses.
+# The parameter list can be omited if it is empty.
+If there is no argument
-# They can be nested, and though can be assigned in a variable, their lifetime
+# list, this lambda can be assigned in a variable, but its lifetime can not
+# be guarranteed.
+The `func` keyword can be used for that.
-# can not be guarranteed.
+# Lambdas like functions can be nested in arbitrary level.

 #  print function
 #  prints a "string ${sym} with interpolation expressions".
 It can optionally
 #  take `stderr`, as its first argument, to redirect output to standard error
 #  stream, instead of standard output.
 Note that `sym` must be in visible scope.